France 2018 - 2019

 « There is a tendency to confuse the unfamiliar with the improbable. » Thomas Schelling

-The current state of the world demands a complete overhaul of the way we act.
-At the same time, the overabundance of information is giving rise to a feeling of great insecurity: where is the noise coming from?
-How can we hear the signals that have value?
-Above all, are we capable of acting accordingly and mastering the transformations underway?
-There is a natural need to project ourselves beyond the saturated, noisy present.
+The current state of the world calls for a complete rethinking of the way we act.
+At the same time, the overwhelming abundance of information creates a profound sense of uncertainty: where does the noise come from?
+How can we distinguish the signals that truly matter?
+Above all, are we capable of acting accordingly and navigating the transformations already underway?
+Looking beyond the noisy, overcrowded present is a natural human impulse, yet the horizon seems to recede as the present grows ever denser.
+The challenge is no longer so much to predict the future as to develop the ability to recognize it while it is taking shape.

 Ekimetrics responds to this need by using algorithms to collect billions of pieces of data, in an attempt to identify signals in the flow.
 From March to November 2019, Nour Awada and Luca Giacomoni conducted an immersion study involving personal interviews with thirteen data scientists and weekly workshops focusing on a key issue: when it comes to interpreting past data, what information is valuable and what is unimportant?
 In other words, how do you separate the noise from the signal?